 Under S-deficient conditions, the assimilation pathway is disrupted.
 Even if the plant absorbs N (nitrate or ammonium) adequately, the absence of reduced sulfide prevents cysteine synthesis.
 The metabolic “meeting point” fails: N is not efficiently directed toward protein synthesis, accumulating in the form of non-protein N (NNP), such as nitrates, amides (e.g., asparagine, glutamine), and other soluble compounds (Mengel et al., 2001; Taiz & Zeiger, 2024).

 The accumulation of NNP indicates metabolic inefficiency and reduces the proportion of true proteins.
-Furthermore, the relevance of sulfur-containing amino acids extends beyond protein composition: cysteine is a precursor of the tripeptide glutathione (GSH), a central antioxidant in cellular defense; methionine is a precursor of S-adenosylmethionine (SAM), the primary methyl group donor in the cell, essential for the biosynthesis of lignin, pectins, and the hormone ethylene (Mengel et al., 2001; Taiz; Zeiger, 2024).
+Furthermore, the relevance of sulfur-containing amino acids extends beyond protein composition: cysteine is a precursor of the tripeptide glutathione (GSH), a central antioxidant in cellular defense; methionine is a precursor of S-adenosylmethionine (SAM), the primary methyl group donor in the cell, essential for the biosynthesis of lignin, pectin, and the hormone ethylene (Mengel et al., 2001; Taiz; Zeiger, 2024).

 S deficiency also affects photosynthesis, as sulfur-containing compounds such as ferredoxin (an iron-sulfur protein) are essential in the electron transport chain in chloroplasts (Mengel et al., 2001; Syed, 2024; Taiz & Zeiger, 2024).